Skip to content

 Source – U.S. Congressional Research Service

-Read more about North America's transition to electric vehicles in this blog post by Robin Conklen
+Read more about North America's transition to electric vehicles and download the free e-book

 Source – https://www.brookings.edu/articles/usmca-at-3-reflecting-on-impact-and-charting-the-future/

 However, policies that affect operational compliance are not the only focus that warrants our attention.
 Growing concern surrounds Chinese investments in critical areas such as technology and communications.
 The United States has adopted a selective approach, prioritizing transparency and adherence to market rules.
-This is evidenced by recent tariffs imposed by the U.S. and Mexico, aimed at protecting strategic, regional markets.
+This is evidenced by recent tariffs imposed by the U.S. and Mexico, aimed at protecting strategic, regional markets and promoting nearshoring as a solution to reduce reliance on foreign supply chains.
 This stance calls for prudence and detailed analysis of the long-term impacts of such investments on the region's security and technological innovation.

 As China's economy continues to grow and expand globally, so does their desire to invest in foreign markets, including North America.
 While this investment can bring economic benefits, there are also concerns about the potential impacts on national security and local industries.
+These concerns have made nearshoring initiatives increasingly relevant, as they allow North American countries to build more self-reliant supply chains and mitigate risks associated with foreign influence.
 Chinese companies have been acquiring large stakes in various industries such as real estate, technology, and energy, raising concerns about their influence and control over strategic sectors.

 Both the U.S. and Mexico have imposed import tariffs on certain goods.
-Many of these sectors are key to the Biden administration’s plans to reshore manufacturing to increase supply chain resilience and improve the political economy of the energy transition.
+Many of these sectors are key to the Biden administration’s plans to reshore manufacturing, encourage nearshoring, and increase supply chain resilience to improve the political economy of the energy transition.

 Source – https://www.visualcapitalist.com/comparing-new-and-current-u-s-tariffs-on-chinese-imports/